This is most pilgrims first question. This is what we have put in place:

 We suggest getting dropped off at the start point of Your Camino by either a transport service, a friend or another pilgrim.
 If you have to take a car you will need to decide where the best place is to leave it.

-A suggestion is in Schoenstatt Avenue in Constantia.
+A suggestion for the peninsula route is in Schoenstatt Avenue in Constantia.
 This is a quiet road and friendly suburb.

 What about laundry?

 Speak to your accommodation establishments about laundry, most of them have this service available.
 Many country route hosts provide clothes racks for drying clothes.

 You are welcome to.
 However please limit the amount.
 For two reasons: being fresh and ready for an early start and if you are walking the country route and your package includes porterage, then for limited space in the porter service.

 On the WALK page you scroll down to the packages section and choose your package.
 Payment options include credit/debit card facilities and EFT payment.

 Who's responsibility is it if something gets lost or someone gets hurt on the route?

 Yours.
 Each and every pilgrim is responsible for their own wellbeing and their own belongings.
 Take care with your gear and with walking the route.
 Look out for snakes, baboons and slippery areas.
 Cape Camino is not a company, but rather a community owned initiative.
 It is an attraction to the Western Cape, not a tour business.
 Our team may assist you organise a Camino but cannot be held responsible, nor will our partners be, for any incident that may occur.
 The route is a public space and it is up to you to look out for yourself.
 See T's&C's.